avereon/maven/README.md

   - jar - The parent pom for jar projects and jar-like projects like products and mods.
     - prd - The parent pom for products
+      - prg - The parent pom for programs
       - mod - The parent pom for modules
 - web - The parent pom of web projects.
 The parent of web projects is the spring-boot-parent pom and not the Xeomar top pom.